retro-dev-rblx/Docs/guides/simple/nice-code.md

 ## Introduction

-You spend hours working on one script, in block code.
-You decide to zoom out.
+Have you looked at your code but can't read it?

 And look.
-The code is ugly but you dont know that, so you post it to the official Retro Dev discord server.
-They laugh at you, but that's because you don't know how to make your code look nice.
+The code is working but it will take some time to understand it, which you might forget later in the future.

 ### How to clean it?